zostay/CPAN-Sidekick/README.md

  * See search results with the author's picture, module abstract, ratings, and favorites.
  * Tap on individual results to see the documentation for that module.
+ * Tap on the module header on documentation to see the release details
  * Follow links within the documentation to see the documentation for other modules.
  * Any link to something other than a module will work, but will go to a